-2. Compliance with tax and social security rules and regulations

-The Organisation is committed to contributing to the well-being of the wider community in which it operates and to developing ethical and socially responsible behaviour.
+2. Compliance with tax and social security rules and regulations which it operates and to developing ethical and socially responsible behaviour.
 It is fully committed to its responsibility to contribute to sustained public spending, implementing good practices in terms of taxes and social security, considering any form of fraud against the various tax and social security authorities to be reprehensible.